JohnSasser/11-Note-Taker/README.md

 # 11-Note-Taker

-This app will help keep you up-to-speed in any environment you need to record information.
+This app will help keep you up-to-speed in any environment you will need to record information.

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 Oftentimes, _how_ we design our code is just as important as the code itself.